SxryxnshS5/FeedForward/Testing.md

 test environment.
 This involved ensuring that the database was empty at the beginning of each test to prevent interference from any residual data that might have been left behind by failed tests.
 Each test method focused on validating a specific aspect of the database operations:
--Testing the connection to the database.
+- Testing the connection to the database.
--Verifying the creation and deletion of users, adverts, messages, and collections.
+- Verifying the creation and deletion of users, adverts, messages, and collections.
--Checking the functionality to mark advertisements as unavailable when they expire.
+- Checking the functionality to mark advertisements as unavailable when they expire.
--Testing the retrieval of available adverts, conversations, and message history.
+- Testing the retrieval of available adverts, conversations, and message history.
 The test cases covered various scenarios, including creating and deleting database records, handling valid and invalid data inputs, and ensuring the correct behavior of database queries and operations.
 The setup method ensured that the database was properly initialized before each test, while the teardown method cleaned up any test data after each test, ensuring the test environment remained consistent.